Flagship Course

 Web in 5 Weeks is the flagship Vibe Code Academy journey.
 It takes you from zero experience and scattered uncertainty to a real web product with a clear route to deployment with structure, momentum, and a build path you can actually follow.

-You learn in a guided sequence that starts with Week 0 for free and takes you through app structure, data, APIs, deployment, and a bespoke final build.
+You learn in a guided sequence that starts with Week 0 for free and takes you through website structure, data, APIs, deployment, and a bespoke final build in Week 5.
 By the end, you are not just watching lessons - you understand how to build, ship, and keep improving something real.

 What changes by the end

-You move from uncertainty and no real workflow to a working app, a repeatable build process, and the confidence to keep shaping a serious web product.
+You move from uncertainty and no real workflow to a working website, a repeatable build process, and the confidence to keep shaping a serious web product.

 Course shape